-The Experientia Foundation is offering you a unique opportunity to apply for a start-up grant to launch your own research group’s activities.
-These start-up grants will be awarded for a period of three years to young scientists who have spent at least a year conducting research abroad.
-The research group will receive a total of CZK 2 million every year.
-The workplace and laboratory equipment will be provided by the host institution.
+These start-up grants are awarded for a period of three years to young scientists who have spent at least a year conducting research abroad.
+The research group will receive a total of CZK 2 million from Experientia Foundation every year.
+Another 0,7 million CZK, the workplace and laboratory equipment will be provided by the host institution.

 WHAT IS THE DEADLINE FOR APPLYING?